 With a more fundamental perspective, we investigate thermal processes in the crust and analyze the thermal field (including heat flow), and provide boundary conditions for multi-process integrated geodynamic models.
 With the integration of multidisciplinary observation data, we improve the understanding of the present thermal state and involved processes in subsurface thermal geosystems: from local to global views, from rock to lithospheric scales and across time domains.

-What could a participant of the HIDA Trainee Network learn in your group?
+What could a participant of the HIDA Mobility Program learn in your group?
 How could he or she support you in your group?
 We welcome all researchers with interest in geothermal field exploration, numerical methods and related data science.
 A guest researcher could learn about thermal field modeling approaches and their applications.
 Possible joint projects could involve processing and mapping of regional to global heat flow data, conducting analysis of observational data for mapping applications.

 Mahdi Motagh

-Radar Remote Sensing and Geohazards
+Remote Sensing for Geohazards

 Ansprechpartner